soklet/soklet/README.md

 ### Log Handler

-If you'd like to handle of any of Soklet's internal log events, you can provide your own [LogHandler](https://www.soklet.com/javadoc/com/soklet/core/LogHandler.html) implementation.
+If you'd like to handle any of Soklet's internal log events, you can provide your own [LogHandler](https://www.soklet.com/javadoc/com/soklet/core/LogHandler.html) implementation.

 For example, if your application uses [Logback](https://logback.qos.ch/) and/or [SLF4J](https://www.slf4j.org/), you will likely want to log messages using those.